torvalds/linux/Documentation/process/index.rst

 Working with the kernel development community
 =============================================

-So you want to be a Linux kernel developer?
+So you want to be a GNU/Linux kernel developer?
 Welcome!
 While there is a lot to be learned about the kernel in a technical sense, it is also important to learn about how our community works.
 Reading these documents will make it much easier for you to get your changes merged with a minimum of